admin1

 Air Retention and Pressure Stability

-Tip: Check your tire pressure every month.
-If you see a drop, inspect your valve stems for cracks or corrosion.
+Tip: Always check your tire pressure every month.
+If you notice a drop, inspect your valve stems for cracks or corrosion.

 Effects on Tire Wear and Performance

-• Rubber valve stems work well for normal driving and keep costs low.
-They handle tire pressures up to 65 PSI, which is perfect for most cars and light trucks.
+• Rubber valve stems: Ideal for normal driving and tire pressures up to 65 PSI, perfect for most cars and light trucks.

 Suitability for Different Driving Conditions